Oct

 SEJIKI is an ancient Buddhist ceremony, a food offering to the Hungry Ghosts.
 A separate altar will be put up on the opposite side of the zendo, so that the spirits may not feel intimidated.
 There will be many delicious food items prepared (you may also add your favorite candy!) and offered.

-The ceremony will be celebrated at 6 pm.
-Afterwards you may stay and partake of the bounty!
+The ceremony will be celebrated at 5:00 pm.
+Afterwards you may stay for a potluck dinner and conversation.

 The Sejiki Ceremony has an unusual chant from the sutra Kanromon, Gate of Sweet Nectar, which the entire assembly participates in.
 It contains the core teachings on the practice of making offerings and a series of incantations handed down from the Buddha.
 The chant forms the basis of the ritual.